 I want to tell stories and even though my first book won't let me quit my job, it has showed me I can make a steady income for the greater part of a year with one book, and eventually if I write two books every 6 months, I may actually achieve my dream in say five years?
 Not bad.
 Not bad.
 And once I am able to quit my full-time job, I could potentially produce four books every year.

 If you are serious about writing, consider Chandler's course.
 Don't get me wrong, it is a serious commitment.
 I worked my full-time job and then worked til midnight or later writing my book, and after I had my baby, I got up at 4:30am to pump and get the second book and novella done before starting my full-time job at 7am.
 I wanted to spend the evenings with my child so I scooted writing to the mornings only–priorities.

 But if you really want to write, you need to invest in yourself.
 Otherwise why would any one want to invest in you if you don't even want to invest in yourself?

-To learn more about Chandler Bolt and his course, click the button below to sign-up for his webinar where he explains his program and gives you a chance to sign-up for his VIP or Master course.
+To learn more about Chandler Bolt and R.E.
+Vance and their courses, click the button below to sign-up for his webinar where he explains his program and gives you a chance to sign-up for his VIP or Master course.